javl/little-printer-bridge/README.md

 python3 -m bridge.main --no-zigbee
 ```

-The easiest way to see if it worked is by putting your Little Printer into pairing mode by holding the button on the inside until the light turns off.
-The light will then blink as the printer searches for a bridge, and will turn solid when it finds the bridge and has a claim code for you.
+To verify it worked, put your Little Printer into pairing mode by holding the button on the inside until the light turns off.
+The light will blink while the printer searches for a bridge, then turn solid when it finds one and has a claim code ready.

-Press the button on top to print the code and visit [littleprinter.jaspervanloenen.com](https://littleprinter.jaspervanloenen.com) to claim your printer and start printing.
+Press the button on top to print the code, then visit [littleprinter.jaspervanloenen.com](https://littleprinter.jaspervanloenen.com) to claim your printer and start printing.

+---

 ## Settings and arguments

 ### Supported servers

-Both the Raspberry Pi bridge and the ESP32-c6 bridge support two types of servers:
+Both the Raspberry Pi bridge and the ESP32-C6 bridge support two types of servers:

+1. **The new server** at [littleprinter.jaspervanloenen.com](https://littleprinter.jaspervanloenen.com).
+A privacy-friendly alternative with support for both original Little Printers and USB receipt printers, including `personalities` (the face printed after every message).
-1. Sirius based servers, like the one hosted by [Nord Projects](https://littleprinter.nordprojects.co/).
-This server has been the main replacement for most people, but it has some limitations - most notably the requirement to log in with an X account.
+2. **Sirius-based servers**, such as the one hosted by [Nord Projects](https://littleprinter.nordprojects.co/).
+This has been the main replacement for most people but has some limitations - most notably requiring an X account to log in.
 To use a Sirius server, add the `--sirius` flag.
-By default this will use Nord Projects' server, but you can also specify a different Sirius server using `--sirius-server-url <URL>`
+By default this uses Nord Projects' server, but you can specify a different one with `--sirius-server-url <URL>`.
-2. The new server I am hosting at [littleprinter.jaspervanloenen.com](https://littleprinter.jaspervanloenen.com).
-This is privacy friendly alternative with both support for original Little Printers and USB receipt printers.
-It also reintroduced support for `personalities`: the ability to update the face that gets printed after every message.

-## License
-In the spirit of open source this project is shared under a GNU GPLv3 license.
-This means you can use it pretty much in any way you like (including commercially) as long as you give proper attribution and share any changes you make.
-If you do make any changes that might benefit others, please share them here as a pull request as well, to prevent too many fractured versions of this code.

 ### Arguments